Last Updated on by Catherine Tobsing

 Our friend Kim, runs one of the finest day cares on the planet.

-A single African gray parrot is no challenge when you been providing care and guidance to young humans for a quarter of a century.
+A single African gray parrot is no challenge when you have been providing care and guidance to young humans for a quarter of a century.

 She gets along well with anybody in the household and all the daycare students.